spiceai/docs/spiceaidocs/docs/components/data-connectors/clickhouse.md

 Spice integrates with multiple secret stores to help manage sensitive data securely.
 For detailed information on supported secret stores, refer to the [secret stores documentation](/components/secret-stores).
 Additionally, learn how to use referenced secrets in component parameters by visiting the [using referenced secrets guide](/components/secret-stores#using-secrets).

-## Quickstarts and Samples
+## Cookbook

-- A quickstart tutorial to configure ClickHouse as data connector in Spice.
-[ClickHouse Connector quickstart](https://github.com/spiceai/quickstarts/tree/trunk/clickhouse)
+- A cookbook recipe to configure ClickHouse as data connector in Spice.
+[Clickhouse Data Connector Recipe](https://github.com/spiceai/cookbook/tree/trunk/clickhouse#readme)